 - What is the goal of Aircraft Performance Monitoring?

 - What are the most popular actions that affect Aircraft Performance Monitoring?

-The goal of Aircraft Performance Monitoring is to know the up-to-date performance of each aircraft in the fleet to plan and execute flights in an optimum way and as a result, reduce fuel burn.
+The goal of Aircraft Performance Monitoring (APM) is to know the up-to-date performance of each aircraft in the fleet to plan and execute flights in an optimum way and as a result, reduce fuel burn.
 This is done by measuring the actual fuel consumption of each aircraft and comparing it to the fuel consumption of a new aircraft.
-The difference that is called Performance Factor or Degradation Factor is later used in multiple systems, including FMS and Flight Planning System.
+The difference, which is called the Performance Factor or Degradation Factor, is later used in multiple systems, including FMS and Flight Planning System.
 Precise Performance Factors are crucial for accurate fuel planning, tail assignment, safe reduction of contingency fuel as well as speed and altitude optimization.

 To allow you to achieve maximum savings, we have prepared the 5 most popular errors that airlines make while setting up the APM process together with recommendations on how to solve these issues!

 Performance factors update frequency

 Technical events and engine replacement often result in a significant change in performance factors overnight.
 This corresponds to a few hundred kilos of planned block fuel, which depending on the situation, would be just a few hundred kilos of unnecessary weight or a few hundred kilos of overburning, undermining the crews’ confidence in fuel planning, which leads to the captain taking extra fuel.

 What we observe on the market is that airlines update performance factors once a month, three months, or in the worst-case scenario, they use assumed values (eg after 5 years the degradation should be -4%).
 Of course, the more often we update performance factors, the better.
 The recommended option would certainly be once a month.
 However, with StorkJet’s AdvancedAPM you can update performance factors even daily.
 In case of an engine change, a new performance factor will be updated & made precise just after a single flight.